Katerine Savard: Career

 She also participated in the 2012 Mare Nostrum where she won six medals.
 At Barcelona, Spain, she won gold in the 100-metre and 200-metre butterfly and silver in the 50-metre butterfly.
 At Canet in France, she won silver in the 100-metre butterfly and at Monte Carlo in Monaco she won gold in the 100-metre and bronze in the 200-metre butterfly.
 She completed the circuit as the third best swimmer.
 At the 2014 FINA World Swimming Championships, she finished in 10th place at the 100-metre butterfly and 13th place at the 200-metre butterfly.

 In 2016, she was officially named to Canada's Olympic team for the 2016 Summer Olympics.

 In April 2017, Savard was named to Canada's 2017 World Aquatics Championships team in Budapest, Hungary.

 In September 2017, Savard was named to Canada's 2018 Commonwealth Games team.

-She has also had acting roles, playing the main role as a swimmer in Pascal Plante's film Nadia, Butterfly.

 At the 2022 World Aquatics Championships, Savard swam in the heats of the 4x100 m freestyle relay.
 She was replaced by Penny Oleksiak in the event final, but shared in the team's first-ever silver medal win at the World Championships in a relay.
 Savard competed in the heats of the 4×200 m freestyle relay for the Canadian team, helping to the event final, where she was replaced by Kayla Sanchez.
 She shared in the team's bronze medal win.
 A month later she was part of the Canadian team for the 2022 Commonwealth Games in Birmingham.
 On the second day of competition, she finished fifth in the 100 m butterfly and won a bronze medal in the 4×100 m freestyle relay.
 Teammates Maggie Mac Neil and Rebecca Smith did the same double, which Savard called "a hard double for the three of us.
 We did our best and it turned out pretty well."
 On the third day of competition she won a silver medal with the 4×200 m freestyle relay team, and qualified in eighth position to the final of the 50 m butterfly.

+While many of Canada's top swimmers opted to skip the 2024 World Aquatics Championships in Doha, Savard was named to the team, cited in the media as a key veteran presence.
+She swam the freestyle leg in the heats of the 4×100 m medley relay.
+She was replaced in the final by Taylor Ruck, and shared in the team's bronze medal win.